andreachiocca/andreachiocca.github.io/_posts/2024-05-03-CP-semy-analytical.md

 \Delta \sigma = \sigma^{(i)} - \sigma^{(i+1)}, \: \Delta \varepsilon = \varepsilon^{(i)} - \varepsilon^{(i+1)}
 $$

-Principal stress/strain parameters are obtained via eigenvalue analysis, and critical plane orientations are determined by rotating around the principal axes&#8203;:contentReference[oaicite:3]{index=3}.
+Principal stress/strain parameters are obtained via eigenvalue analysis, and critical plane orientations are determined by rotating around the principal axes.

 The rotation matrix for the transformation is: